 A GRAND ENTRANCE GARDEN

-With a short driveway that approached the house from the rear and side, this quirky manor house lacked a sense of arrival; in fact, what greeted visitors was not a view of the manor but of a tennis court.
+With a short driveway that approached the house from the rear and side, this quirky manor house lacked a sense of arrival; in fact, what greeted visitors in this front garden was not a grand entrance garden and view of the manor, but instead of the tennis court.

 Additionally, lack of parking and turning space meant visitors used the narrow private parking area to the side of the house which led them to the kitchen rather than front door.